 |Department||MDE - Water and Science Administration (WSA)|

-The Water and Science Administration, Operational Services and Administration Program is recruiting for an Administrator IV/Chief Administrator and Budget Officer.
+The Water & Science Administration is recruiting for an Accountant Advanced in the Water Supply Program.
 This is a position specific recruitment for the Maryland Department of the Environment.
 This recruitment will be used to fill current and future vacancies for this position/function only.
 The resulting cert list will be maintained for one year.
 Persons interested in future vacancies within this classification must re-apply.

 LOCATION OF POSITION